TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/method.rst

 .. index:: object: instancemethod

-An instance method is a wrapper for a :c:data:`PyCFunction` and the new way to bind a :c:data:`PyCFunction` to a class object.
+An instance method is a wrapper for a :c:data:`PyCFunction` and the new way to bind a :c:data:`PyCFunction` to a kundi object.
 It replaces the former call ``PyMethod_New(func, NULL, class)``.